 - (i) For new production proposals, create a minimum of 30 new units. - (ii) RIHousing does not allocate 9% credits for projects solely focused on preservation of existing affordable homes.
-For proposals contemplating preservation, 30% of the overall units in an application or 20 units, whichever is greater, must be newly created affordable homes. - (iii) As the LIHTC is a highly competitive and scarce resource, no single development may be awarded more than 40% of Rhode Island's annual small-state minimum allocation.
+For proposals contemplating preservation, 30% of the overall units in an application or 20 units, whichever is greater, must be newly created affordable homes.

+(iii) As the LIHTC is a highly competitive and scarce resource, no single development may be awarded more than 40% of Rhode Island's annual small-state minimum allocation.
+Any application that requests more than 40% of the annual allocation will be disqualified.